sortiz4/rchmod/README.md

 # Rchmod
-Rchmod is a simple utility that recursively changes the mode of directories or files and supports all modes parsable by `chmod`.
+Rchmod is a simple command line tool that recursively changes the mode of directories or files and supports all modes parsable by chmod.

 ## Usage
 Changing files requires the `-f` option.